kubernetes/website/content/en/docs/concepts/workloads/controllers/daemonset.md

 the new DaemonSet adopts the existing Pods.
 If any Pods need replacing the DaemonSet replaces them according to its `updateStrategy`.

-In Kubernetes version 1.6 and later, you can [perform a rolling update](/docs/tasks/manage-daemon/update-daemon-set/) on a DaemonSet.
+You can [perform a rolling update](/docs/tasks/manage-daemon/update-daemon-set/) on a DaemonSet.

 ## Alternatives to DaemonSet